Tencent/tinker/CONTRIBUTING.md

 If you open an issue, the more information the better.
 Such as detailed description, screenshot or video of your problem, logcat or code blocks for your crash.

 ## Pull Requests
-We strongly welcome your pull request to make tinker better.
+We strongly welcome your pull request to make Tinker better.

 ### Branch Management
-There are three main branch here:
+There are three main branches here:

 1. `master` branch.
 	1. It is the latest (pre-)release branch.
-We use `master` for tag, with version number `1.1.0`, `1.2.0`, `1.3.0`...
+We use `master` for tags, with version number `1.1.0`, `1.2.0`, `1.3.0`...
 	2. **Don't submit any PR on `master` branch.**
 2. `dev` branch.
 	1. It is our stable developing branch.
-After full testing, `dev` will publish to `master` branch for the next release.
+After full testing, `dev` will be merged to `master` branch for the next release.
 	2. **You are recommended to submit bugfix or feature PR on `dev` branch.**
 3. `hotfix` branch.
 	1. It is the latest tag version for hot fix.
 If we accept your pull request, we may just tag with version number `1.1.1`, `1.2.3`.
 	2. **Only submit urgent PR on `hotfix` branch for next specific release.**

-Normal bugfix or feature request should submit on `dev` branch.
-After full testing, we will merge them on `master` branch for the next release.
+Normal bugfix or feature request should be submitted to `dev` branch.
+After full testing, we will merge them to `master` branch for the next release.

-If you have some urgent bugfix on a published version, but the `master` branch have already far away with the latest tag version, you can submit a PR on hotfix.
+If you have some urgent bugfixes on a published version, but the `master` branch have already far away with the latest tag version, you can submit a PR on hotfix.
 And it will be cherry picked to `dev` branch if it is possible.

 ```
 master